 We headed towards the village of Kampong Khleang which sits on the east of the lake to pick up our barge.

-How do you fancy eating in a Cambodian house
+How do you fancy eating in a local Cambodian house?

 The highlight of the day for me was being welcomed into a Cambodian house on stilts and eating lunch.
 Home grown fiery green chillies were on option as well as rice, tofu, veggies and more.
 We were able to book our vegan food ahead of time and they accommodated us with no fuss!